K\"ahler-Einstein metrics on families of Fano varieties: Introduction

 \subsection{The uniform estimate}

-A crucial step in finding K\"ahler--Einstein metrics is establishing a uniform $L^\infty$-estimate of the K\"ahler--Einstein potentials solving the complex Monge--Amp\'ere equations.
-Let $X$ be a compact K\"ahler manifold of dimension $n$, and let $\om$ be a semi-positive form such that $V := \int_X \om^n > 0$.
-Based on Ko{\l}odziej's pluripotential idea \cite{Kolodziej_1998} (see also \cite{EGZ_2009}), Di Nezza, Guedj, and Guenancia \cite{DGG2020} obtained a very precise $L^\infty$-estimate of K\"ahler--Einstein potentials in cases of Calabi--Yau families and families of manifolds of general type.
-In the Fano case, as we explained before, the situation is more involved.
+The second and more important theme of this article is a uniform $L^\infty$-estimate of K\"ahler--Einstein potentials on degenerate families of $\BQ$-Fano varieties and a natural continuity result of K\"ahler--Einstein currents.

-The second theme of this article is a uniform $L^\infty$-estimate of K\"ahler--Einstein potentials on a family of $\BQ$-Fano varieties and a natural continuity result of K\"ahler--Einstein currents.
+Establishing a uniform $L^\infty$-estimate of the K\"ahler--Einstein potentials solving the complex Monge--Amp\`ere equations is crucial in finding K\"ahler--Einstein metrics.
+Based on the pluripotential idea of Ko{\l}odziej \cite{Kolodziej_1998} (see also \cite{EGZ_2009}), Di Nezza, Guedj, and Guenancia \cite{DGG2020} obtained a very precise $L^\infty$-estimate of K\"ahler--Einstein potentials in cases of Calabi--Yau families and families of manifolds of general type.
+In the Fano case, as explained before, the situation is more involved.
+We consider families of $\BQ$-Fano varieties as in Theorem~\ref{bigthm:openness_KE} and ask how the bound of the K\"ahler--Einstein potentials varies (see Theorem~\ref{thm:L_infty_est} and Corollary~\ref{cor:conti_KE_current}).